cesarferradas/linkeame/README.md

-# linkea-core
+# linkeame

-A URL shortening REST API.
+A URL shortening service in Spanish.

 ## Install